JiwoonKim/interview-cake/README.md

 # Interview Cake
 > solutions to interview cake questions

+### Start
+1. `Start off w/ Brute-force Method`
+    - start off by coming up with slow but correct brute force solution to understand the problem
+    - it's __better to have a slower solution than to have no solution at all!__
+    - after, __look for repeated work__
+        - optimization usually starts when brainstorming to avoid doing that repeated work
+2. `Use the time and space bounds as reference points for optimizations`
+    - check the time / space bounds of current solution and __try patterns w/ better complexities__ to improve current solution

 ## Tips to Untangling Stucky Moments
 1. `Use a simpler version of the problem`
     - __to see if that gets us closer to a solution for the original problem__
     - use the solution to a simpler version __as a strategy to resolve a certain issue__ within the original problem
-- `Use Brute-force Method to start`
-    - start off by coming up with slow but correct brute force solution to understand the problem
-    - it's better to have a slower solution than to have no solution at all!
-    - after, __look for repeated work__
-        - optimization usually starts when brainstorming to avoid doing that repeated work
-- `Use Unordered Map or Unordered Set`
+2. `Use Unordered Map or Unordered Set`
     - __most common way to improve from a brute force approach__
     - __it should always be your first thought!__
         - always ask yourself, right from the start: "__Can I save time by using an unordered map or set?__"
     - use `unordered map` to __improve access time to elements__
     - use `unordered set` instead when do not need to store additional data (just need to improve access time to values)
         - can also use it to __check like boolean using insert & remove__
-- `Use Greedy Approach`
+3. `Use Greedy Approach`
     - builds up solution by __choosing the best option so far at every step__
     - should be __one of the first ways to try to break down a question__
         - always ask yourself, right from the start: "__Suppose answer is in updating the best answer so far, what additional values do you need to keep track of in order to update the best answers so far?__